jhashivam/sql/sql-practical/Week_02/README.md

 ### Week 2: Create My First Database and Table

-*SQL is more than just a means for extracting knowledge from data.
-It’s also a language for defining the structures that hold data so we can organize relationships in the data*
+***SQL is more than just a means for extracting knowledge from data.
+It’s also a language for defining the structures that hold data so we can organize relationships in the data***

+> A table is a grid of rows and columns that store data.
+Each row holds a collection of columns, and each column contains data of a specified type: most commonly, numbers, characters, and dates.
+We use SQL to define the structure of a table and how each table might relate to other tables in the database.
+We also use SQL to extract, or query, data from tables.

 Introduces PostgreSQL, the pgAdmin user interface, and the code for loading a simple data set about teachers into a new database.

 CREATING YOUR FIRST DATABASE AND TABLE